Lisa Martin (equestrian): Equestrian

 At the 2016 Rio Paralympics, she rode First Famous, a German Warmblood mare.
 She finished fourth in three events - the Individual Championship Test Grade IV, Dressage individual Team Test Grade IV and Individual Freestyle Test Grade IV and was a member of the Australian Team that finished ninth in the Team Competition.

+At the 2022 World Championship in Herning, Denmark, she rode Juicy Wiggle and finished 10th in the individual test and 13th in the team test.

+At the 2024 Paris Paralympics, she finished 5th in Individual championship test grade V and 6th in the Dressage individual team test grade V. She was a member of the Australian team that finished 12th in the Team event.

+In 2024, she is a New South Wales Institute of Sport scholarship athlete.